 Think back to your childhood.
-Do you remember locking fingers with a friend on a “pinky promise”?
-Maybe you pledged to not share a secret, or promised to do something specific.
-Whatever it was, the symbolism of locking fingers seemed to make the pinky promise take on a meaning beyond words.
+Do you remember making a “pinky promise” with a friend?
+Whatever it was, the symbolism of interlocking fingers seemed to make the pinky promise take on a meaning beyond words.

 Keeping a promise lays the foundation for trust and respect.
 When our behavior is consistent, it allows others to build faith in us.
 Nurturing this behavior in children early on begins a pattern that leads to reliability and personal integrity.

 The Primrose Approach

 Keeping promises for kids means being consistent in what we say and do.
 When we do what we say and say what we do, it makes children feel secure and it helps them learn the concept of commitment.
 Children under the age of 3 may not always comprehend an abstract concept like keeping promises, but by modeling consistent reliability and trustful behavior, we help them build the foundation for later understanding.

-In our classrooms, we teach the importance of keeping promises for kids– and other important character development lessons – in a variety of ways.
+In Primrose classrooms, we teach the importance of keeping promises for children — and other important character development lessons — in a variety of ways.
 Teachers may promise a favorite activity, such as playground time, once students have completed a less-enticing activity, such as cleanup.
-We look for opportunities to discuss the importance of keeping commitments with students, like when feeding the class pet or reading a book with characters who keep or break their word.
+We look for opportunities to discuss the importance of keeping commitments with students, like when reading a book with characters who keep or break their word.

 Our Primrose Friends puppets are one way we nurture and reinforce positive character traits year-round.
-Billy the duck is our Primrose Friend who represents keeping promises, and he helps engage students in discussions about being dependable.
+Billy® the duck represents keeping promises, and he helps engage students in discussions about being dependable.
 In addition, we always commend students when they follow through on their word and remind them when we follow through on ours.
 Most importantly, we try to set a good example.

 Tips for Teaching Keeping Promises at Home